Akashdip-N/LeetCode-Solutions/README.md

 ## 🤝 Contributions
 This is a personal learning project, but feel free to fork and explore!

-If you have suggestions, feel free to open an issue or pull request.
+If you have any suggestions, please feel free to open an issue or pull request.

 ## 📅 Update Frequency
 I try to solve and upload new problems regularly — at least a few each week.